EduardoNeville/DB_PROJ/PDF_INFO/csv_info.md

 Tip_id: unique identifier for each tip
 User_id: foreign key referencing the User entity, identifies the user who wrote the tip
 Business_id: foreign key referencing the Business entity, identifies the business being tipped
+Date: Date the tip was made
 Likes: number of likes received from other users for the tip
 Text: the content of the tip

 ### Category Entity:
 Category_id: unique identifier for each category